liberusoftware/.github/profile/README.md

 ## [Hosted application packages](https://liberu.co.uk/order/main/packages/applications/?group_id=3)

-Welcome to Liberu, our visionary open-source initiative that marries the power of Laravel 11, PHP 8.3, Livewire 3, and Filament 3 to redefine the landscape of web development.
+Welcome to Liberu, our visionary open-source initiative that marries the power of Laravel 12, PHP 8.4 and Filament 4.0 to redefine the landscape of web development.

 Liberu is not just a collection of technologies; it's a commitment to freedom, collaboration, and innovation.
 Leveraging Laravel 11 as the foundation, our project encapsulates the essence of a sophisticated PHP framework, offering developers an elegant and powerful toolkit to craft scalable and feature-rich web applications.